 Also, Japan has a national game called ‘Goldfish Scooping’, which is so popular they have a national championship.

-Some bars too have goldfish races, which involves sliding a goldfish down a wet chute into a small pool.
+Some bars too are known to race them, which involves sliding them down a wet chute into a small pool.

-All the goldfish in these pursuits are usually poorly bred “feeder” fish, which are not well cared for before or after being won as a prize.
+All the fish in these pursuits are usually poorly bred “feeder” fish, which are not well cared for before or after being won as a prize.

-This has led to many people considering goldfish to be delicate and hard to keep.
+This has led to many people considering the species to be delicate and hard to keep.
 “They just die” is a common refrain, when nothing could be further from the truth.